European countries don’t have the same nice credit cards offers the US has. Still, there are some good deals to find even in Europe.

 This is the one feature I love the most on Revolut.
 These disposable virtual cards can only be used once.
 Each time you use them, new card details are getting generated, and the old ones don’t work anymore.
 So, if I’m paying for stuff online, I’m using these disposable cards from now on.
 It doesn’t matter if my card details get stolen, they’re not valid anymore.

-I fiddle with it from time to time and buy small amounts of BTC, XRP and ETF on Revolut.
-By small amounts I mean 5 to 10 EUR at a time, nothing I would miss in a month.
-They cost around 2% more than what they cost on Coinbase, and I assume they’ll also cost around 2% less when I’ll try to sell them, but that’s fine.
-I’m planning to sell them back if they double or triple their price, not if they rise by 10%.
+I fiddle with it from time to time and buy small amounts (~10 EUR) of BTC, XRP and ETF on Revolut.
+They cost around 2% more than what they cost on Coinbase, but that’s fine.
+Cryptos are volatile enough to cover for the extra 2% I pay.

 Transferwise borderless account

 The Transferwise borderless account is similar to the Revolut one.
 It’s one account to rule them all.
 You can keep 40+ currencies in your account and convert them at real exchange rate fees, which is a lot cheaper than using your bank account.

 It used to be a bit cheaper than Revolut, but they added all sorts of small fees when transferring money from your Transferwise account and when converting from one currency to another.

 It’s still cheaper than using banks, but it’s not the best deal in town anymore.

 You also get account numbers and bank details for EUR, GBP, USD, AUD and NZD currencies.